Camp bed: 18th- and early 19th-century history

+Camp bed of Napoleon Bonaparte.
+Borodino Museum.

 The New-York Historical Society owns a camp bed thought to have been used by General George Washington during the American Revolutionary War, including during the hard winter at Valley Forge.
 It is made in three sections, with each section consisting of a wood frame stretched with canvas, supported by an X-shaped wooden base with iron mounts.
 According to the donor, Washington gave the camp bed to his recording secretary, Richard Varick, at the close of the war.
 It was passed down through Varick's descendants until it was donated to the Historical Society in 1871.

 Napoleon Bonaparte and his high-ranking officers used camp beds with a frame of gilt copper.
 The bed's six legs had wheels, and its vertical poles could support a canopy.
 Striped twill was attached to the frame by means of hooks in the copper frame.
 Napoleon died in such a camp bed on 5 May 1821, on the island of Saint Helena.